linkpoolio/helm-push-action/README.md

-# Helm Repo Push Action
+# Helm Repo Pusher

+Pushes an entire directory of Helm Charts to a [ChartMuseum](https://chartmuseum.com/) instance.

 This Github Action is a fork of goodsmileduck's [helm push action](https://github.com/Goodsmileduck/helm-push-action).

 This fork varies in that rather than pushing just a singular helm chart, it will push all of the charts in the given `${SOURCE_DIR}`.

-Thus if you are running a Github Repository for managing all of your helm charts in one place, you can use this Github Action to automate pushing all of your charts with a very simple CI configuration.
+Thus if you are using a GitHub Repository to manage all of your helm charts in one place, you can use this Github Action to automate pushing all of your charts with a very simple CI configuration.

+You can also manage multiple Chart repositories (e.g. `stable` and `incubator`) from the same GitHub repository and use this Action to publish each.

 ## Usage